This post originally published on May 7, 2014. We’ve updated it here with the latest IFTTT recipes and favorites.

 - Facebook (profiles, pages, and groups)

-(No Google+ and no Pinterest yet, but as you’ll read below, there are some workarounds.)
+(No Google+ yet, but as you’ll read below, there are some workarounds.)

 Beyond social media services, IFTTT connects with a vast number of other channels, including both apps and hardware.
 These range from straightforward channels like email, text message, and GPS to unique and creative channels like electronic piggy banks and smart lightbulbs.
 Here is just a sampling of a few notable channels IFTTT can connect.